TinoPavic/SkyWave/README.md

-# SkyWave
+# NVIS-1D
-HF propagation mode using reflection from Ionosphere
+NVIS is mode of propagation used for HF radio.